Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Main results

-In this subsection we give an explicit construction of {\it many} models for genus-2 curves whose Jacobians have Mordell-Weil rank at least $2$.
+In this subsection we give an explicit construction of {\it many} models for genus-$2$ curves whose Jacobians have Mordell--Weil rank at least $2$.
 The family we consider here has split Jacobian, so the rank computation reduces to a rank computation on the two elliptic curves factors.
-We follow the construction of Gajović-Park in \cite{Gajovic2025}.
+We follow the construction of Gajovi\'c--Park in \cite{Gajovic2025}.

 \begin{proposition} Let $

 $.
 Then

 \end{proposition}